Anastrepha ludens: Life history

 While female and male A. ludens can live up to 11 and 16 months respectively under lab conditions, in nature their lifespans tend to be about a year.
 Females typically lay approximately 25-70 eggs a day.
 Their relatively long life span allows females to have a gross reproduction rate of up to 1600 offspring.
 They prefer to lay their eggs on citrus fruits, typically grapefruits or oranges, when the fruits start to ripen and develop in color.

-The Mexican fruit fly goes through four stages of development completing Holometabolous, or Complete Metamorphosis: egg, larvae, pupa, adult.
+The Mexican fruit fly goes through four stages of development (holometabolism or complete metamorphosis): egg, larvae, pupa, adult.
 The rate at which they mature is directly related to ambient environmental factors such as temperature and humidity.

 The life cycle begins when the adult female lays her eggs.
 The female fly deposits eggs via her ovipositor into the fruit host.
 The eggs hatch 6–10 days later and then enter their second stage of development, the larval stage.

 The larval stage lasts for 3–4 weeks, depending on the temperature and other conditions.
 While inside the fruit, the larvae continue to grow and develop through 3 larval instars.
 When they have reached optimal size and environmental conditions are right, the mature larvae emerge from the fruit into the soil and begin to pupate.
 Larvae eat and burrow into the fruit that their mother laid them on.
 While grapefruits and oranges are preferred, other citrus fruits, pears, apples, and peach are also common hosts and thus food sources.
 Like other fruit flies, A. ludens need to consume a mixture of amino acids, minerals, carbohydrates, water, and vitamins in order to survive.
 Adult flies can get their nutrients from raindrops and bird feces, while larvae get all their resources from their host fruit.

-During pupation, the larvae undergo complete metamorphosis to change into adult flies.

 Adult

 The adult fly emerges from the pupal casing and the life cycle begins anew.
 The new fly finds a dry sheltered spot until it can unfold their wings.
 There is a period of sexual maturation during which they eat lots of protein which allows for gonadal development.
 After this period the male is fully sexually active.
 The female fly can lay over 1500 eggs in its lifetime.
 These flies are known to be able to go through period of estivation.
 This ability and their polyphagous nature allows them to be able to survive in poor resource conditions better than other flies as they migrate to find a site with better resources.
-A. ludens female reproductive potential has been shown to be affected by male-female contact.
+Anastrepha ludens female reproductive potential has been shown to be affected by male-female contact.
 An experiment showed that combining females and males together in cages during maturation reduced egg production.